sparkflows/sparkflows-docs/docs/tutorials/reload-sample-projects/load-sample-projects.rst

    :width: 65%

-.. note:: The sample data path can be set to empty only through configurations.
+.. note:: The sample data path can be set to empty only through the Configurations.